The Best Weekend Getaways in Every State

 Mississippi: Dunleith Historic Inn

 For a taste of true southern charm set in a historic stately mansion (complete with white pillars) and surrounded by large oak trees, look no further than the Dunleith Historic Inn in Natchez, Mississippi.
 A National Historic Landmark built in 1856, the property sits on 40 acres and has many of the original buildings, including the carriage house and greenhouse.
 Rooms feature gas fireplaces and include a southern buffet breakfast for two each morning.

 Just south of Branson sits a wilderness paradise in the Ozark Mountains of Missouri.
-Big Cedar Lodge caters to those looking for a natural escape and features grand lodges along with rustic log cabins with views of Table Rock Lake.
-It’s ideal for those who love the outdoors with an on-site marina, Dogwood Canyon Nature Park, kayaking in Devils Pool, paddleboats, and golf courses.
+Big Cedar Lodge caters to those who look for a natural escape in their weekend getaways and features grand lodges along with rustic log cabins with views of Table Rock Lake.
+It's ideal for those who love the outdoors with an on-site marina, Dogwood Canyon Nature Park, kayaking in Devils Pool, paddleboats, and golf courses.

 Get away to this adventurous city to explore Montana's "big sky" and great outdoors.
 Lakes, mountains, streams, canyons, hot springs... take your pick!
 Plus, Yellowstone National Park is just an hour and a half away.
 To put a western spin on your experience, make your home a ranch for the weekend.
 Check out these 30 photos that will make you fall in love with country life.